lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorial1/tutorial.rst

 consequently, different initial atom positions.
 The fourth line adds
 100 atoms of type 2.
 Both ``create_atoms`` commands use the
 optional argument ``overlap 0.3``, which enforces a minimum
-distance of 0.3 units between the randomly placed atoms.
+distance of 0.3 length units between the randomly placed atoms.
 This
 constraint helps avoid close contacts between atoms, which can lead
 to excessively large forces and simulation instability.
-Each atom created in LAMMPS is automatically assigned a unique atom ID, which serves as a numerical identifier to distinguish individual atoms throughout the simulation.
-Atom IDs by default have the range from 1 to the total number of atoms, but this is not enforced.
-Deleting atoms, for example, causes *holes* in the list of atom IDs.
+Each created atom in LAMMPS is automatically assigned a unique atom ID, which serves as a numerical identifier to distinguish individual atoms throughout the simulation.
+Atom IDs by default have the range from 1 to the total number of atoms, but this is not enforced.Deleting atoms, for example, causes *holes* in the list of atom IDs.

 .. admonition:: Note
     :class: non-title-info